keystonejs/keystone/docs/content/docs/reference/telemetry.md

 - How many active developers are using Keystone, compared to how many are active in the community,
 - How complex are projects that use Keystone,
-- What field types and `@keystone-6` or community packages are being used by developers, and
+- What field types and `@keystone-6/` or community nominated packages are being used by developers, and
 - What operating systems and node versions are being used by the community?

 This information will help Thinkmill Labs prioritise future features or maintenance efforts for ongoing development.